DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

     * Crucially, understanding that the error is thrown and displayed in the **"Debug Console"** *after* the debugger attempts to execute the problematic line, requiring an additional "Continue" click past the breakpoint on that line.
 This emphasized the difference between pausing *at* a line and executing *past* it.

 ---

+#### SUBSECTION B: UTILIZING LIVESHARE AND GITHUB IN VISUAL STUDIO CODE - New Section

+### Course Step Number: 306
+### Date Researched: 2025-07-27

+### Key Learnings:

+* **Course Structure Navigation:** Noted the transition to a new major section focusing on utilizing Live Share and GitHub within Visual Studio Code, as indicated by the course's subsection heading.

+---